-Students enrolled in cohort-based programs are registered for the duration of the program unless there is an interruption in attendance.
+Students enrolled in cohort-based programs are registered for the courses in the major program of study, unless there is an interruption in attendance.
 Students should contact the Office of the Registrar to re-register.
 Tuition rate and fees fect at that time will apply.